-Tungsten is a metal element with atomic number 74 and atomic weight 183.84.
-It’s usually steel gray or silver white with high hardness and high melting point.
+Tungsten is a metal element with an atomic number of 74 and an atomic weight of 183.84.
+It’s usually steel gray or silver-white with high hardness and high melting point.
 It has air corrosion resistance at room temperature.
 The main application of tungsten is manufacturing filament, high-speed cutting alloy steel, and super-hard mold.
 Besides, tungsten is also used in optical instruments and chemical equipment.
 China has the largest tungsten storage in the world.

-In 1970’s, because of tungsten’s high density, military industry begin to develop tungsten heart APDS.
+In the 1970s, because of tungsten’s high density, the military industry begins to develop tungsten heart APDS.
 The warheads use decladding technology and the new structure of the tungsten alloy.
-The tungsten heart APDS have the characteristics of high initial velocity, low trajectory, short time of fight, high precision of location and large penetration, which help to hit the fast moving target effectively.
+The tungsten heart APDS has the characteristics of high initial velocity, low trajectory, short time of the fight, high precision of location, and large penetration, which help hit the fast-moving target effectively.

-Depleted uranium, known as D-38, is actually the nuclear waste after the nuclear burning.
+Depleted uranium, known as D-38, is actually the nuclear waste after nuclear burning.
 Its density is 24 times of steel’s.
-The armor piercings made form depleted uranium can release chemical reactions of 6000°C during exploration.
+The armor piercings made from depleted uranium can release chemical reactions of 6000°C during exploration.

 Roger Coghill, a British biologist, asked NATO to ban the use of depleted uranium weapons in the European Parliament.
-Later, European Parliament adopted a resolution calling on NATO to forbidden the use of depleted uranium weapons and to carry out “all necessary measures” to protect human health and the environment.
-After the ban of uranium bombs, the manufacture material for armor-piercing is tungsten alloy only.
+Later, the European Parliament adopted a resolution calling on NATO to forbid the use of depleted uranium weapons and to carry out “all necessary measures” to protect human health and the environment.
+After the ban on uranium bombs, the manufacturing material for armor-piercing is tungsten alloy only.
 In general, tungsten has great magic as industrial diamond.